 From Fishermans Rd to Chambers Island along the Maroochy River there are views aplenty.
 Join the locals and throw in a line or just sit back and watch the light change.

-During autumn and winter, the clear and still mornings make the river reflects the colours of sunrise in the most beautiful way.
+The clear and still mornings make the river reflects the colours of sunrise in the most beautiful way.

 Pick a spot on one of the many benches on the headland overlooking Moffat Beach and you can see all the way to Mooloolaba and Kawana Beach.
 This may be in the direction away from sunrise but you will see the light change in a different way and lose count of the shades of pink on display.